pclaridy/body-fat-predictive-analytics/README.md

 ---

 ## **1. Problem Statement**

-This project investigates the ability to predict body fat percentage from various physiological and body composition measurements.
-Using a sample of adult individuals, the objective is to compare several regression modeling techniques to determine which most accurately estimates body fat percentage.
-The study emphasizes the relationship between model selection, predictor quality, and interpretability in biomedical regression analysis.
+This project explores how various physiological and body composition measurements can be used to predict body fat percentage.
+The goal is to compare several regression models and determine which method provides the most accurate and interpretable results.
+This is especially relevant in health and fitness contexts, where reliable body fat estimation can inform preventative care and training decisions.

 ---

 ## **2. Data Source**

-The dataset is derived from [`fat.csv`](https://github.com/pclaridy/body-fat-predictive-analytics/blob/main/fat.csv), which contains body composition measurements from 252 adults.
-Variables include:
+The dataset [`fat.csv`](https://github.com/pclaridy/body-fat-predictive-analytics/blob/main/fat.csv) contains body composition measurements from 252 adults.
+Key variables include:

-- Target: **BodyFat** (percentage)
-- Predictors: **Density**, **Age**, **Weight**, **Height**, and circumferences of the **Neck**, **Chest**, **Abdomen**, **Hip**, **Thigh**, **Knee**, **Ankle**, **Biceps**, **Forearm**, and **Wrist**
+- **Target**: BodyFat (%)
+- **Predictors**: Density, Age, Weight, Height, and circumference measurements (e.g., Neck, Chest, Abdomen, Biceps)

-The dataset reflects a broad range of demographics and body types, with participants aged 22 to 81 years and weights ranging from 118.5 to 363.15 pounds.
+Participants ranged in age from 22 to 81 and weights from 118.5 to 363.15 pounds, offering a diverse and representative sample.

 ---

 ## **3. Data Cleaning & Preprocessing**

-Data preparation steps included:
+Preprocessing steps included:

-- Initial inspection and correction of formatting issues
+- Removing outliers and entries with implausible values
+- Verifying consistency in units
-- Handling missing values
+- Addressing missing values
-- Validating physiological plausibility of entries
-- Normalizing or transforming variables as needed for model assumptions
+- Preparing variables for regression assumptions (normality, linearity, multicollinearity)
-- Pre-checks for multicollinearity and outlier detection prior to model development

-These steps ensured that each model could be fairly compared using consistent and clean data.
+The dataset was normalized and cleaned for robust model performance and valid interpretation.

 ---